 Final Thoughts on CBD and Cannabis Laws in Wyoming

-The prohibition on marijuana in Wyoming has lasted for more than a century.
-Unfortunately, it doesn’t seem likely to change anytime soon.
-At present, it is one of 17 states with no MMJ program.
-With various attempts to bring an MMJ bill to the legislature failing, we fear it will be several years before Wyoming makes a serious effort at permitting cannabis.
-This is despite the overwhelming majority of state residents saying they support MMJ!
+The prohibition on marijuana in Wyoming has lasted for more than a century, and unfortunately, it doesn’t seem likely to change anytime soon.
+At present, it is one of a dwindling number of states with no MMJ program.
+Activists in the state are working tirelessly to force lawmakers into placing a medical marijuana initiative on the ballot but continue to run into obstacles.
+It will be several years before they get their wish, it seems.

 At least Wyoming now allows the sale, possession, and use of CBD.
-However, this process also took several years, and only came into effect in 2019.
-Residents can now use hemp-derived CBD with a maximum of 0.3% THC, without a doctor’s prescription.
-The Wyoming hemp industry will start in earnest this year.
-It is interesting to see how many farmers try to make the most out of this promising cash crop.
-Even if it doesn’t make the CBD market, there are a ton of other uses for hemp!
+However, this process also took several years and only came into effect in 2019.
+Residents can now use hemp-derived CBD with a maximum of 0.3% THC without a doctor’s prescription.